pharo-ide/Commander/Commander-Activators-Shortcut.package/CmdKMDispatcher.class/README.md

-I implement dispatch by delegating execution to appropriate command which defines activator suitable for given KM events.
+I implement dispatch by delegating execution to appropriate command which defines shortcut activation strategy suitable for given KM events.

 User should override morph kmDispatcher to use me instead of default:
 	YourMorph>>kmDispatcher